Classic Bread Stuffing

-2. Spread the bread cubes out on two cookie sheets and bake for about 10 minutes or until a bit dried out but not browned.
+2. Spread the bread cubes out on 2 cookie sheets and bake for about 10 minutes or until a bit dried out but not browned.

-3. Meanwhile, heat the 1/4 cup of butter and olive oil over medium heat in a large sauté pan.
-Add the onion, celery, fennel and celery seeds, rosemary, salt and pepper and sweat the mixture for 20 minutes, keeping the heat low enough so that the vegetables don’t color – you just want them to get soft and sweet.
-Turn off the heat, add the parsley and let the mixture cool for about ten minutes in the pan.
+3. Meanwhile, heat the ¼ cup butter and ¼ cup olive oil over medium heat in a large sauté pan.
+Add the onion, celery, fennel and celery seeds, rosemary, salt, and pepper and sweat the mixture for 20 minutes, keeping the heat low enough so that the vegetables don’t color—you just want them to get soft and sweet.
+Turn off the heat, add the parsley, and let the mixture cool for about 10 minutes in the pan.

-5. Reserve two cups of the stuffing for the turkey if desired.
+5. Reserve 2 cups of the stuffing for the turkey if desired.